Thanhphan1147/CI-CD-with-Jenkins/README.md

 The command will automatically find the app that has the same bundle id as your project and create a `fastlane/` folder in your project's root directory:
 ![Fast](https://raw.githubusercontent.com/Thanhphan1147/CI-CD-with-Jenkins/master/fastlane.png)

+>fastlane is the easiest way to automate beta deployments and releases for your iOS and Android apps. 🚀 It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.

-In fastlane you use `increment_build_number` for versioning, `gym` to build and sign your ipa and `pilot` to deploy the app to testflight.
+For an IOS app you use `increment_build_number` for versioning, `gym` to build and sign your ipa and `pilot` to deploy the app to testflight.
 They can be run in the CLI but it is recommended to put them in a `Fastfile`, full example can be found [here](https://github.com/Thanhphan1147/CI-CD-with-Jenkins/blob/master/fastlane/Fastfile).

 #### Bump the build number
-The `increment_build_number` action are called before `gym` and `push_to_git_remote` is called after the build completed successfully
+`increment_build_number` is called before `gym` and `push_to_git_remote` is called after the build completed successfully
 ```ruby
 private_lane :<before-build-lane> do